spiral/docs/docs/en/filters/configuration.md

 ```

 > **Note**
 > Try URL with `?abc=1`.
-The Filter will automatically pre-validate your request before delivering to the controller.
+The Filter will automatically pre-validate your request before delivering it to the controller.